DUEM/PCBs/oldPCBs/WSC19/README.md

 # WSC19
-KiCad will probably cry when you open these...
+Am going to try and put the original WSC19 design files in here.
+KiCad will probably cry when you open these... hopefully demonstrating why we're trying to use a global KiCad library instead now.